ITHelpDec/CPP-Concurrency-in-Action/Chapter 03 - Sharing data between threads/README.md

 >_"Any code that has access to that pointer or reference can now access (and potentially modify) the protected data without locking the mutex."_ — pg.
 42

+The author leaves us with some parting words on guidelines conducive to helping us steer clear from the pitfalls mentioned above:
+> _"Don’t pass pointers and references to protected data outside the scope of the lock, whether by returning them from a function, storing them in externally visible memory, or passing them as arguments to user-supplied functions."_ – pg.
+43

 #
 ### ...work in progress